The mask worn by the villain in “Hush” is a perfect horror movie disguise.

 Siegel, who co-wrote the screenplay with Flanagan, is credible and complex in a role that could easily fall into cliche.
 You can almost see her mind racing as the killer plays out his attack.
 It’s an element ultimately Flanagan exploits to thrilling effect.

 Late in “Hush” the camera remembers to revisit the dead, mournful shots that debunk the notion that horror junkies thrive on clever “Kills” alone.

 There’s nothing remarkable on the surface about “Hush.”
 It’s another home invasion thriller with a body count.
-It’s how the filmmakers both revere and revolt against convention that makes this horror film a genuine must-see.
+It’s how the filmmakers both revere and revolt against conventions that makes this a genuine must-see.